Email Security

 Finding the Best Fit for Your Business

 However, as is often the case with threat detection and response, an integrated whole is greater than the sum of its parts.
-This is especially the case here because XDR is new to the market and unlikely to replace either SIEM or SOAR within the next few years, Forrester said.
+This is especially the case here because XDR is unlikely to replace either SIEM or SOAR within the next few years.
 In other words, XDR works well on its own but is more powerful when combined in a best-of-breed integration with SIEM and SOAR tools.

 This is the philosophy behind the Mimecast-Netskope-Rapid7 Triple Play.
-The Triple Play offering brings together point monitoring solutions such as Mimecast Email Security, Cloud Gateway and Netskope Intelligent Security Service Edge and integrates them with industry-leading XDR, SIEM, and SOAR tools from Rapid7.
+The Triple Play offering brings together point monitoring solutions such as Mimecast's Secure Email Gateway and Netskope Intelligent Security Service Edge and integrates them with industry-leading XDR, SIEM, and SOAR tools from Rapid7.
 Through their integration, the vendors’ systems share information in near real time.
 This reduces human intervention and custom-built data integration tools, which have made working with SIEM and SOAR a challenge in the past.

 The Bottom Line